Göran Lagerberg: Later and personal life

 After his brief stint playing studio music, Lagerberg studied at Komvux for three years before once again returning to music.
 With the money he earned during his time in Grymlings, Lagerberg bought a personal computer, taking lessons on it before becoming an information systems technician, which he worked with for many years.
 He was employed by Scandinavian Airlines as a network administrator in the 1990s, before the reunion with Grymlings.
 Following his time in Grymlings, Lagerberg briefly fronted an eponymous band in which he played songs from the Tages and Blond eras, sometimes with the inclusion of both Anders Henriksson and Björn Lindér.

 Lagerberg has stated that he prefers to write lyrics in English, as it "is the language of rock and roll, but has written songs in Swedish, most notably for Grymlings.
 One of his earlier Swedish compositions was named "Balladen om killen" ("Ballad about the guy") which he wrote to Örjan Ramberg in 1969, while still in Blond.
 He also sang on part one of the recording, which due to length was split into two sections, with Ramberg taking the lead on part two.
-Despite his massive works in various groups and as a studio musician, Lagerberg has yet (2021) released a solo album.
+Despite his massive works in various groups and as a studio musician, Lagerberg has not yet (2021) released a solo album.

 Lagerberg has become known as one of the best Swedish vocalists of the 1960s and dominated Tages vocal output for most of their career.
 Vocally, Lagerberg tended to emulate several of his heroes, including Otis Redding, Wilson Pickett and Sam & Dave.
 He is an enjoyer of soul music.
 Lagerberg has cited Stanley Clarke, Paul Jackson, Jaco Pastorius, Paul McCartney and John Entwistle as primary inspiration for his bass playing.